ivant4/Minesweeper-java/README.md

 To do list:
 - finish the MineCountLabel class
-- implement the win condition - right now the game stop where you win or lose
+- implement the win condition - right now the game stop when you win or lose
 - finish the GUI component
 - add comment where appropriate
-- add in static/final keyword where possible
+- using static/final keyword where appropriate
-- insert assert statement where appropriate to ensure that the input to a function is valid
+- using assert statement where appropriate to ensure that the input to a function is valid
 - refactor